What is Transmission Control Protocol (TCP)?

 1. Segment Numbering System

-- TCP keeps track of the segments being transmitted or being received by assigning numbers to each and every single one of them.
+- TCP keeps track of the segments being transmitted or received by assigning numbers to each and every single one of them.

 - A specific Byte Number is assigned to data bytes that are to be transferred while segments are assigned sequence numbers.